nathwill/nathwill.github.io/_posts/2015-04-02-auto-generating-make-targets-for-packer-templates.markdown

 Simple example of auto-generating Make targets for a suite of packer templates, using Chef and Docker.

+(Remove the escapes from the image key in the builder... markdown formatting jankiness, sorry)

 ## Makefile

 {% highlight make %}